techistem/memory-game/README.md

 </details>

 ### Future Features
-- I would also like to add the hard level to the game to allow the user to choose between easy, medium and hard questions.
-Because I believe that the difficulty level will give the user a different experience.
-He/she will be able to fill in the knowledge gap with more difficult questions.
+- I would like to add a 'hard' level to the game to allow the user to choose between easy, medium and hard questions.
+I believe that this extra difficulty level will give the user a different experience by being able to challenge themselves further as they build confidence.

-- I would like to add more questions to avoid repeating the questions of each section.
-The user will thus be excited as if completing the puzzle.
+- I would like to add more questions to each section and avoid repetition.

-- Sound effects or end-of-level celebration animations will make the game more attractive for the user.
-For example, there may be a sound effect when the user clicks on the wrong card.
+- Sound effects or animations will make the game more engaging for the user.
+For example, a sound effect when the user clicks on the right or wrong card and an animation to celebrate reaching the end of a level.

-- A more comprehensive game in which students can compete as a team in the classroom will enable students to participate more actively in lessons and work as a team.And a leaderboard can be made to list the teams.
+- An advanced version of the game in which students can compete as a team may enable students to participate more actively in lessons and work together.
+ A leaderboard could encourage friendly competition and celebrate team wins.

-- I would like to set a timer that counts down.
-In this way, they learn attention, concentration and coping with stress.
+- I would like to set a timer that counts down such that users learn the additional skills of concentration and adapting to time-pressure.

 ## Technologies
-- HTML
-    - Used to create the structure of the game
+- HTML: Used to create the structure of the game.
-- CSS
-    - Used to implement styling across the game
+- CSS: Used to implement styling across the game.
-- JavaScript
-    - Used to create interactivity throughout the game
+- JavaScript: Used to create interactivity throughout the game.
-- Gitpod
-    - Used to develop and edit the code
+- Gitpod: Used to develop and edit the code.
-- Git
-    - Used to add, commit and push the code
+- Git: Used to add, commit and push the code.
-- GitHub
-  - Used to store and deploy the
+- GitHub: Used to store and deploy the code.
 - [Balsamiq](https://balsamiq.com/)
     - Used to create wireframes
 - [Google Fonts](https://fonts.google.com/)